ambuda-org/vidyut/vidyut-lipi/README.md

 Overview
 --------

-Communities around the world write Sanskrit and other Indian languages with different scripts in different contexts.
+Communities around the world write Sanskrit and other Indic languages with different scripts in different contexts.
 For example, a user might type Sanskrit in ITRANS, read it in Kannada, and publish it in Devanagari.
-Such communities often rely on a *transliterator*, which converts text from one scheme to another.
+Such communities often rely on a *transliterator*, which converts text from one encoding scheme to another.

 While various transliterators exist, none are both high-quality and widely available in different programming languages.
 The result is that maintenance